pdfernhout/Twirlip2/server/pointrel20151212/pointrel20151212_design.md

 So in that sense, Pointrel as a semantic triplestore has been both affirmed and passed by.

-But, as above, it is possible the Pointrel ideas are linked to William Kent's prior work, which Paul only rediscovered much later by chance seeing Kent's book (perhaps not for the first time) in the Iowa State University library in the mid 1990s.
+But, as above, it is possible the Pointrel ideas are linked to William Kent's prior work, which Paul only (re?)discovered much later by chance seeing Kent's book (perhaps not for the first time) in the Iowa State University library in the mid 1990s.
 Paul later corresponded with William Kent in the mid-2000s about data storage ideas, but by then Bill had moved on to other interests (like nature photography and broader writing) after what he called a nervous breakdown.
 Such breakdowns are probably always a risk when you spend a lot of time thinking hard about the nature of "Data and Reality". :-)
 Paul also learned about other Entity-Attribute-Value stores, like one by IBM and one in MUMPS.
-So, he can't claim those ideas are really "new".
+So, he can't claim those triple-ish ideas are really "new".
 As his wife says, great ideas are like whales, you may be lucky to swim alongside one for a time, but eventually it swims off on its own.